 The ++xref-in flag loads cross-reference information by calling a specified module’s function.
 The setup/xref module provides load-collections-xref to load cross-reference information for all installed documentation, and +m or ++main-xref-in is just a shorthand for ++xref-in setup/xref load-collections-xref.

-The --redirect flag is like --redirect-main, except that it builds on the given URL to indicate a cross-reference tag that is more stable than an HTML path and anchor (in case the documentation for a function changes sections, for example).
-No server currently exists to serve such tag requests, however.
+The --redirect flag is like --redirect-main, except that it builds on the given URL to indicate a cross-reference tag that is more stable than an HTML path and anchor (in case the documentation for a function changes sections, for example), and it can generate redirected linked for documentation that is installed in user scope.
+The URL https://docs.racket-lang.org/local-redirect/index.html can work for these redirections.

 For cross-references among documentation that is not part of the Racket installation, use --info-out to save information from a document build and use ++info-in to load previously saved information.
 For example, if "c.scrbl" refers to information in "a.scrbl" and "b.scrbl", then